River Murray floods: FAQs

 Are roads still closed due to flooding?

-Visit the SA State Emergency Services website and Department for Infrastructure and Transport website for information on road closures.
+Visit the Department for Infrastructure and Transport website for live information on road closures.

 DEW is assessing key Crown land sites and restricting access as required.
 Visitors to Crown land are reminded to: